 To read more about our researchers and their projects click here.

-In seeking to address global challenges in new ways, the CITIGENS research fellows will adopt methodologies at the forefront of current practice in innovation.
-They will combine their advanced disciplinary excellence with capacity for genuinely interdisciplinary, intersectoral and international quality research.
+In seeking to address global challenges in new ways, the CITIGENS ESRs will adopt methodologies at the forefront of current practice in innovation.
+They will combine their advanced disciplinary excellence with capacity for genuinely interdisciplinary, intersectoral, and international quality research.
 This will be achieved by participating in both scientific and personal development programmes that significantly enhance professional as well as academic profiles.
 The CITI-GENS DTP is designed to adopt a cross-disciplinary and crosssectoral approach from research project initiation to completion.

 CITI-GENS has been developed on the basis that future societal challenges will emerge across rather than within economic and social sectors, requiring new technologies that are emerging or not yet developed, and which outpace developments in social structures and conventions.

 This is the key value of CITI-GENS: it demands an openness to innovation, pioneer thinking and creativity as well as pushing the boundaries of research in their fields.
 These qualities will be nourished through a range of leadership and development opportunities within the Graduate School, as well as a bespoke training package on design thinking, growth mindset, social innovation and entrepreneurial leadership for the 21st century.

 Our researchers are based in academic Schools or research institutes across all three of Queen’s Faculties: